miikanissi/mblog/articles/suckless-dwm-dmenu-st.md

-# Suckless dwm, dmenu & st
+# Suckless dwm, dmenu and st

 I've been a fan of minimalist software for quite a while now and I'm alwasy looking for more simple and reliable technology.
 Suckless is a community of programmers who have made some great pieces of minimalist software that I recently started using.
 In this post I want to showcase my setup and some thoughts.